 So when I saw this, I thought it was the best thing ever.

-Fresh chilies have a brighter and more crisp flavour.
+Fresh chilies have a bright and crisp flavour.
 Preserving them in salt like this keeps some of that freshness.

 How to use Chili Salt